-Fluid Thioglycollate MiVeg medium is prepared by using MiVeg hydrolysate to avoid BSE/TSE risks associated with animal origin peptone.
+Fluid Thioglycollate MiVeg medium is prepared by using MiVeg hydrolysate and MiVeg extract to avoid BSE/TSE risks associated with animal origin peptone.
 This medium is the modification of medium devised by Brewer (by adding a reducing agent and small amount of agar) (1) for rapid cultivation of both aerobic as well as anaerobic microbes.
-AOAC recommended (2) Fluid Thioglycollae Medium for sterility testing of antibiotics, biologicals, foods and for determining the phenol coefficient and sporicidal effect of disinfectants.
+AOAC recommended (2) this medium for sterility testing of antibiotics, biologicals, foods and for determining the phenol coefficient and sporicidal effect of disinfectants.
 However, it is intended for the examination of clear liquid or water-soluble materials.
+This medium is also used in the detection of viable bacteria in vaccines.

-MiVeg hydrolysate, yeast extract and dextrose provide the growth factors necessary for bacterial multiplication.
-Sodium thioglycollate act as a reducing agent which neutralizes the toxic effects of mercurial preservatives and other heavy metals which exert a bacteriostatic effect on the materials underexamination.
-L-Cystine is another reducing agent, present in the medium, which inactivate heavy metal compounds and maintain low redox potential, thereby supporting anaerobes.
+MiVeg hydrolysate, MiVeg extract, yeast extract and dextrose provide the growth factors necessary for bacterial multiplication.
+Sodium thioglycollate act as a reducing agent which neutralizes the toxic effects of mercurial preservatives and other heavy metals which exert a bacteriostatic effect on the materials under examination.
+L-Cystine is another reducing agent, present in the medium which inactivate heavy metal compounds and maintain low redox potential, thereby supporting anaerobes.
 By creating an environment with a low Eh, the reducing agents prevent the accumulation of peroxides which can be toxic to some organisms.
 Any increase in the oxygen content is indicated by a colour change of redox indicator, resazurin to red (3,4,5).
 Small amount of agar also helps in maintaining low redox potential for stabilizing the medium (6).